Home

 Homeowner’s Associations collect dues, maintain common areas and architectural controls.

-Neighborhood Associations are volunteer groups that focus on general advocacy and community events and are a voice between the community and the city.
+A Neighborhood Association is comprised of volunteers and focuses on general advocacy and community events and is a voice between the community and the city.

 A single Neighborhood Association is made up of residents from more than one Homeowner’s Assocation, businesses, and residents that do not belong to any Homeowner’s Association at all.